jyounes23/Data-Product-KitJyou/README.md

 docker compose up -d
 ```

-4. Confim that the OpenSearch container is running and is accessible by running the following command:
+4. Confirm that the OpenSearch container is running and is accessible by running the following commands:
 ```bash
 docker compose ps
 ```
-and
+**Note:** There should be 3 opensearch containers running upon successful execution.
+If you are having issues, you may want to revisit your password as the containers will not start with a low strength password.
+[Visit the OpenSearch troubleshooting guide for further assistance.](opensearch/opensearch_troubleshoot.md)

 ```bash
 curl https://localhost:9200 -ku admin:<your-admin-password>
 ```
-**Note:** There should be 3 opensearch containers running upon successful execution.
-If you are having issues, you may want to revisit your password as the containers will not start with a low strength password.
-[Visit the OpenSearch troubleshooting guide for further assistance.](opensearch/opensearch_troubleshoot.md)

 ## Using OpenSearch